lilianweng/lil-log/_posts/2017-10-29-object-recognition-for-dummies-part-1.md

 <!--more-->

 I've never worked in the field of computer vision and has no idea how the magic could work when an autonomous car is configured to tell apart a stop sign from a pedestrian in a red hat.
 To motivate myself to look into the maths behind object recognition algorithms, I'm writing a few posts on this topic "Object Recognition for Dummies".
 This post, part 1, starts with super rudimentary concepts in image processing and a few methods for image segmentation.
 Nothing related to deep neural networks yet.
-Deep learning models for object recognition will be discussed in part 2 [Link to be added].
+Deep learning models for object recognition will be discussed in [Part 2]({{ site.baseurl }}{% post_url 2017-12-15-object-recognition-for-dummies-part-2 %}) and [Part 3]({{ site.baseurl }}{% post_url 2017-12-31-object-recognition-for-dummies-part-3 %}).

 {: class="table-of-content"}